SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_demo_summary.md

 # Boltz Integration Demo Summary

 **Date:** June 16, 2025
-**ChemML Version:** 0.2.0
+**QeMLflow Version:** 0.2.0
 **Integration Status:** Complete and Functional

 ## Overview

-This document summarizes the successful demonstration of integrating the Boltz biomolecular interaction model into ChemML's external model integration framework.
-The integration showcases how state-of-the-art research models from GitHub repositories can be seamlessly incorporated into ChemML workflows.
+This document summarizes the successful demonstration of integrating the Boltz biomolecular interaction model into QeMLflow's external model integration framework.
+The integration showcases how state-of-the-art research models from GitHub repositories can be seamlessly incorporated into QeMLflow workflows.

 ## Integration Achievement